gameblabla/CSE2/README.md

-`-DFIX_BUGS=ON` | Fix various bugs in the game `-DDEBUG_SAVE=ON` | Re-enable the ability to drag-and-drop save files onto the window `-DRENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `-DRENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `-DRENDERER=SDLSurface` | Use the software-rendered SDL2 Surface API renderer `-DRENDERER=Software` | Use the handwritten software renderer
+`-DFIX_BUGS=ON` | Fix various bugs in the game `-DDEBUG_SAVE=ON` | Re-enable the ability to drag-and-drop save files onto the window `-DRENDERER=OpenGL3` | Use the hardware-accelerated OpenGL 3.2 renderer `-DRENDERER=OpenGLES2` | Use the hardware-accelerated OpenGL ES 2.0 renderer `-DRENDERER=SDLTexture` | Use the hardware-accelerated SDL2 Texture API renderer (default) `-DRENDERER=SDLSurface` | Use the software-rendered SDL2 Surface API renderer `-DRENDERER=Software` | Use the handwritten software renderer